Jaquesecc/osticket-installation/README.md

 Next, we will enable IIS within Windows, with CGI installed as well.
 IIS is the webserver that allows you to host and manage websites, web applications, and services on a Windows server.
 CGI (Common Gateway Interface) is a standard protocol used to enable web servers to interact with external programs allowing them to generate dynamic content.
 It acts as a bridge between the web server and applications running on the server.

 To enable IIS, click the Start Menu, and go to the Control Panel by typing "control".
-Open the Control Panel, and click on Programs (Uninstall a program).
+Open the Control Panel, and click on Programs-Uninstall a program.
 I'm not going to actually unistall anything, but this opens the window I need to use.

   ![image](https://github.com/user-attachments/assets/affc680d-dd0a-4416-8fc5-64f78d4808a1)